 I told my friends later what had happened.
 They laughed and asked me where this had happened.
 "The Crescent," I replied.

-“Ah, well, that's why.
-It backs up onto the -----.
-And 'Shannon' is a Catholic name, so he thought you were Catholic.”
-Well that explains that then.
-As the years went by, I got a lot more canny when given what I call “The Belfast 20 Questions Quiz” (what is your name? where did you go to school? where do you live? do you have family here? where do you work?)
+"Ah, well, that's why.
+It backs up onto the ——-.
+And 'Shannon' is a Catholic name, so he thought you were Catholic."
+Well, that explains that, then.
+As the years went by, I got a lot more canny when given what I call "The Belfast 20 Questions Quiz" (What is your name?
+Where did you go to school?
+Where do you live?
+Do you have family here?
+Where do you work?)
 I learned how to become as vague as a native.
-In Belfast, the unfortunate part of life is being always aware of where you are, who you are talking to, what you are talking about, and who might be listening.
-It is still a sad fact in Northern Ireland, even after the Good Friday agreement, you have to watch yourself, something I never felt I have to do living in the states or in the ten years I've lived in the republic of Ireland.
+In Belfast, the unfortunate part of life is constantly being aware of where you are, who you are talking to, what you are talking about, and who might be listening.
+It is still a sad fact in Northern Ireland, even after the Good Friday agreement, you have to watch yourself, something I never felt I have to do living in the States or the ten years I've lived in the Republic of Ireland.

-The most frequent question put to me in Belfast, though, was always a disbelieving, “What are you doing here?
-You left Florida for this place?” followed by a lot of eye-rolling and a shifting away in the seat from an obviously mentally unbalanced person.
-When I would extol the beautiful architecture of Belfast, the amazing historical sites, the great pubs, rich cultural heritage and the brilliant “craic” I would still get a skeptical “Eh?” followed by eager questions of what Florida was really like.
-I got so fed up with this line of inquiry once that I asked the cab driver that was questioning me at the time, “So if it's so bad, why are you still here?” and gave myself a quiet journey home.
+The most frequent question put to me in Belfast, though, was always a disbelieving, "What are you doing here?
+You left Florida for this place?" followed by a lot of eye-rolling and shifting away in the seat from a mentally unbalanced person.
+When I would praise the beautiful architecture of Belfast, the fantastic historical sites, the great pubs, the rich cultural heritage, and the brilliant "craic," I would still get a skeptical "Eh?" followed by eager questions of what Florida was like.
+I got so fed up with this line of inquiry once that I asked the cab driver questioning me at the time, "So if it's so bad, why are you still here?" and gave myself a quiet journey home.

 Maybe, Yes, No

-In my experience, though and those of other American expats I've talked too, the biggest culture shock is the indirectness of the people here.
-Irish (Gaelic) is one of the only languages in the world that does not have a direct way of saying “Yes” or “No,” something that is very evident in the culture.
+In my experience, though, and those of other American expats I've talked to, the biggest culture shock is the indirectness of the people here.
+Irish (Gaelic) is one of the only languages in the world that does not have a direct way of saying "Yes" or "No," something very evident in the culture.
 People here hate to disappoint and are adept at dodging direct questions.
-I have found this at various times frustrating and hilarious, depending on the situation and my tolerance level for the day.
-Dealing with government agencies and anything here that calls itself “the customer service department” is like landing in a parallel universe where, “Maybe, we'll see,” means “Absolutely not,” and “Yes,” means “Whenever we get around to it, be grateful we are talking to you at all and stop whining.”
-You never ever hear an outright, “No.”
+Depending on the situation and my daily tolerance level, I have found this frustrating and hilarious.
+Dealing with government agencies and anything here that calls itself "the customer service department" is like landing in a parallel universe where "Maybe, we'll see" means "Absolutely not," and "Yes," means "Whenever we get around to it, be grateful we are talking to you at all and stop whining."
+You never hear an outright "No."

 Working in Belfast

-I landed a job working in a pub my second day in the Belfast.
-The hiring manager gave me a huge ego boost by asking me during the interview in awed tones if I really wanted to work there, giving me the impression I was doing them a huge favor.
-Times were booming for all businesses and getting a job was much easier than in these times of recession.
+I landed a job working in a pub on my second day in Belfast.
+The hiring manager gave me a huge ego boost by asking me during the interview in awed tones if I wanted to work there, giving me the impression I was doing them a huge favor.
+Times were booming for all businesses, and getting a job was much easier than in these times of recession.

 I had worked as a waitress in an Irish pub in Ft.
-Lauderdale for a year and figured I could live on my salary and tips and still save, like I did there.
+Lauderdale for a year and figured I could live on my salary and tips and still save as I did there.
 How wrong I was.
-After working about a month and watching my meager savings in dollars getting eaten up by dollar/sterling conversion, I knew I needed a second job.
-Irish people do not tip like Americans and although the hourly wage was fair, it was hard to live on it.
+After working for about a month and watching my meager savings in dollars getting eaten up by dollar/sterling conversion, I knew I needed a second job.
+Irish people do not tip like Americans, and although the hourly wage was fair, it was hard to live on it.
 I found work quickly enough in an upscale restaurant on Botanic Ave.
-Tips were better than at the pub but not by much.
+Tips were better than at the pub, but only by a little.
 I decided to look into doing a university course, as I was not interested in pursuing a journalism career, which was my first degree.
-I decided upon archaeology and enrolled in Queens University for their masters program.
+I decided upon archaeology and enrolled in Queens University for their master's program.

 Pub culture is a much more daily part of life here.
-It's not unusual for people to meet up in the pub during the week, have lunch there, have a quick pint after work.
-Recently, stricter drink driving laws, the smoking ban and cheap supermarket alcohol have squeezed many local pubs and the unthinkable has been happening all over the country.
-Pubs are having to diversify (one pub in Co.
-Kerry doubles as a local shop and post office), drop prices, bring in live music, or face closure.
-Cafe culture is making a cautious emergence on the scene and is fairly prevalent in Belfast and Dublin rather than in more rural areas.
-Northern Ireland has an incredible amount of parks and amenities, thanks to the foresight of their Victorian ancestors and Dublin has Phoenix Park, a remarkable green oasis in the middle of the city.
+It's common for people to meet up in the pub during the week, have lunch there, and have a quick pint after work.
+Recently, stricter drunk driving laws, the smoking ban, and cheap supermarket alcohol have squeezed many local pubs, and the unthinkable has been happening nationwide.
+Pubs must diversify (one pub in Co.
+Kerry doubles as a local shop and post office), drop prices, bring live music, or face closure.
+Cafe culture is cautiously emerging on the scene and is prevalent in Belfast and Dublin rather than in more rural areas.
+Northern Ireland has an incredible amount of parks and amenities, thanks to the foresight of their Victorian ancestors, and Dublin has Phoenix Park, a remarkable green oasis in the middle of the city.

 My children attend local state schools.
 The system is very different than that in the U.S., with exams featuring much more in secondary schools (high schools) than in the states.
 Primary (elementary) schools do not give letter-based grades to their pupils or a monthly report card.
-A parent-teacher meeting is held once a year and the children are assessed by subject on a “Excellent, Good, Poor, etc..” system on each subject at the end of the year and a written report sent home during the summer.
-Secondary schools (high schools) hold once-a-year parent-teacher meetings and mini-exams are frequent throughout the year with the results being mailed to the student's home.
+A parent-teacher meeting takes place once a year, and the children are assessed by subject on an "Excellent, Good, Poor, etc.." system on each subject at the end of the year, and a written report is sent home during the summer.
+Secondary schools (high schools) hold once-a-year parent-teacher meetings, and mini-exams are frequent throughout the year, with the results mailed to the student's home.
 Uniforms are standard in most schools, but not all.
-Most schools are faith-based and entrance to a good school can be based on church attendance and membership.
-A growing movement in the country is the Educate Together schools, which do not base admission on religious faith.
-Most schools do not have their own cafeterias or free breakfast/lunch/dinner and school based wrap-around child care is rare here.
+Most schools are faith-based, and entrance to a good school can be based on church attendance and membership.
+The Educate Together schools are a growing movement in the country which do not base admission on religious faith.
+Most schools do not have their cafeterias or free breakfast/lunch/dinner, and school based wrap-around child care is rare here.
 Expect to pay through the nose for childcare here.

 If You Don't Ask, You Don't Get

-Good deals can be had for accommodation, food and shopping, much more so than when the economy boomed.
-It is worth bargaining for anything and everything in Ireland in these days of recession and penny pinching.
-But no matter whether you are the best bargainer in the world, Ireland is still an expensive place to live, one of the most expensive in Europe.
-The cost of living is lower in Northern Ireland, but salaries also reflect this.
+Good deals can be had for accommodation, food, and shopping, much more so than when the economy boomed.
+It is worth bargaining for anything and everything in Ireland in these days of recession and penny-pinching.
+But no matter whether you are the best bargainer in the world, Ireland is still an expensive place to live, one of the most costly in Europe.
+The cost of living is lower in Northern Ireland, but salaries reflect this.
 Healthcare is free in Northern Ireland, which runs on the U.K.'s NHS principles.
-A half-free, half-paid insurance system runs in the republic of Ireland and is usually assessed on income level and need.
+A half-free, half-paid insurance system runs in the Republic of Ireland and is usually assessed on income level and need.

 Work is much harder to come by than in the carefree days of the '90s.
-However, there is a thriving tech industry here on both sides of the border.
-Most jobs in Ireland are advertised online these days or by word of mouth.
+However, a thriving tech industry is on both sides of the border.
+Most jobs in Ireland are advertised online or by word of mouth.
 Six degrees of separation is more like one or two here, and I have found most work here by personal recommendation.

-A common phrase you hear in many conversations now is, “Ah sure we just went mad for a few years and we lost the run of ourselves.”
-So even though everyone here is tightening their belts these days, Irish people, on both sides of the border, have lost none of the things that really count: their sense of humor, patience and the great courtesy that makes living here such a joy.
+A common phrase in many conversations is, "Ah, sure, we just went mad for a few years, and we lost the run of ourselves."
+So even though everyone here is tightening their belts these days, Irish people on both sides of the border have lost none of the things that count: their sense of humor, patience, and the great courtesy that makes living here such a joy.